torarnv/sparsebundlefs/README.md

     -r-----r--  1 torarne  nogroup  1099511627776 Sep  7 20:19 /tmp/my-disk-image/sparsebundle.dmg

-**Note:** Unless the `default_permissions` option is also enabled, the owner and mount point permissions are just informative, and the access control happens in FUSE based on the presence of `allow_other` and `allow_root`, as described in the first paragraph of this section.
+**Note:** Unless the `default_permissions` option is also enabled, the owner and mount point permissions are only informative, and the access control happens in FUSE based on the presence of `allow_other` and `allow_root`, as described in the first paragraph of this section.

 ### Mounting partitions at an offset